jlevy/og-equity-compensation/README.md

     income, capital gains, and AMT.
 - 🔹 Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
-  What matters is the **percentage ownership** of the company the shares represent.
+  What matters is the **percentage ownership** of the company the shares represent, including the [details](#counting-shares) of how the total is counted.
   Typically, this number is presented in percent or [**basis points**](https://www.investopedia.com/terms/b/basispoint.asp) (hundredths of a percent).
   Some companies don’t volunteer this information unless you specifically ask, but it’s